Your foot and ankle orthopaedic surgeon may recommend surgery if

 Surgery should never be chosen before non-surgical measures have been tried.
-Surgery should be avoided if you have an infection at the fifth toe or around the surgical site, or if your toe has poor circulation.
+You should avoid surgery if you have an infection at the fifth toe or around the surgical site, or if your toe has poor circulation.
 Poor circulation can be caused by smoking

 and diabetes and can lead to problems with wound healing after surgery.
 A fifth metatarsal osteotomy is not needed if the bone is well-aligned.
-Surgery should not be considered for ease of shoe wear if you are not having pain.
+Surgery should not be considered if you are not having pain.

 This is an outpatient procedure, meaning the patient can go home the same day as surgery.
 The bump in the bone is cut down and the fifth metatarsal is cut, repositioned, and fixed in position to corrects its deformity and decrease pain.

 The location where the bone is cut varies depending on the shape of the bone.
 This procedure often is done along with shaving the outer side of the bump itself.
 The far end of the bone is then shifted inward, and held in place using sutures, wires, screws,